Walk...

 The reason faith is so difficult is that Sense Knowledge has gained the ascendancy in our educational and religious life.
 Sense knowledge has all come through our physical contact with the world.

 We have learned to trust so utterly in our eyes, our ears, the sense of touch, of smell, and the sense of taste, that spiritual things are hard to understand.
-It is easy to believe in things you see.

-The crowds said about Jesus, “We see the miracles; now we believe in thee.”
 Thomas fell down at His feet when he saw the wounded side and the holes in His hands and feet he said, ‘Lord, I believe.”
 Jesus said, “Blessed are they who have not seen, yet believe.”
 The Master touched the heart of things there.

 Faith is independent of Sense Knowledge.

-What happened to Abraham that caused him to obey the voice of A Being that he could not even see?
+What happened to Abraham that caused him to obey the voice of a Being that he could not even see?

 Romans 4 compares what Abraham believed and went through to what we may believe and will go through.
 He is our model for receiving grace.
-Then Romans 4 compares us to David as another model for grace.
+Then, Romans 4 compares us to David as another model for grace.

 King David, a Hebrew descendant of Abraham, got into some terrible moral sin including murder and adultery.
 But God uses him as an example for us.
 Actually, our sin is really no better than David’s sin, even though it may be more socially acceptable.
 David was washed clean when he repented and became a hero of faith.

 Romans 4:18 says that even after his human reason for hope was gone, he continued to hope because he was fully satisfied and assured that God was able to keep His word and to do what He had promised.
-He grew strong when he praised God even when things looked bad.
+Abraham grew strong when he praised God even when things looked bad.
 He came to realize that God called those things that were not seen as yet into existence by speaking of them as if they already existed.

 What is faith?

-Faith is the invisible seed of the Word of God planted in a human heart.
-It is spiritual substance, it is real.
-Hebrews 11:1-2 says, “Now faith is the substance of things hoped for, the evidence of things not seen.
+Hebrews 11:1-2 (KJV) says, “Now faith is the substance of things hoped for, the evidence of things not seen.
 For by it the elders obtained a good report.”

 It lets us know that what we cannot see yet with our eyes really does exist in our heart, and somewhere in our future it will be made visible to our eyes.
 It is like having faith in a corn seed, you know if you take care of it, corn will grow into something you can see with your eyes.